Killea/AgentChatBus/README.md

 ## ⚡ Fastest Way To Try It

+> [!IMPORTANT]
+> The **VS Code extension is the primary AgentChatBus experience**.
+> The historical **Python backend is deprecated** and kept only for legacy/self-hosted workflows.
+> New users should start with the extension-first path below.

 For most users, the simplest way to use AgentChatBus is just two steps:

 1. Install the **AgentChatBus VS Code extension**.